What’s up without WhatsApp? Experimental evidence on social capital and subjective well-being

 Abstract

 How social ties are formed, maintained, and mobilized has changed with the adoption of digital communication technologies like WhatsApp.
-This paper estimates the value individuals place on the communication infrastructure that sustains their social networks and examines the short-run causal effects of losing access to it on social capital and well-being.
+This paper estimates the value of communication infrastructure that sustains social networks and examines the short-run causal effects of losing partial access to it on social capital and subjective well-being.
 We conduct a field experiment in three remote island communities in Indonesia, recruiting approximately 1,200 household heads as participants.
-To elicit individuals’ willingness to accept compensation for a one-week restriction on WhatsApp usage, we implement the double-bounded dichotomous choice (DBDC) method.
+To elicit individuals’ willingness to accept a partial daily restriction on WhatsApp usage, we implement the double-bounded dichotomous choice (DBDC) method.
+Participants are then randomly assigned to a treatment group, in which WhatsApp access is restricted for 4 hours per day over 6 days, or to a control group with no restriction.
+We compare outcomes across groups along three domains: social capital, subjective well-being, and time use.
+We further explore the mechanisms underlying these effects by examining changes in time use and daily behavioral patterns during the restriction period.

 External Link(s)